Learn what is required BEFORE you enter the nursing program

-- Complete all required learning support courses, if applicable, before applying to the Nursing Program.
+- Complete all required learning support competencies, if applicable, before applying to the Nursing Program.

-- Submit a completed Nursing Program application to the Nursing Office by February 1st for fall and summer admission, and June 15th for spring admission.
-Summer admission is limited to the LPN/RN Career Mobility Track.
+- Submit a completed Nursing Program application to the Nursing Office by February 1st for summer admission to the LPN/RN option and March 1st for fall admission.
+September 1st is the application deadline for spring admission.

-- Submit official transcripts of high school, technology center, and college work to the Admissions Office by the application deadline.
+- Submit official transcripts of high school and college work to the Admissions Office by the application deadline.

-- Report if any license in any health care field has been suspended, revoked, or denied.
+- Report if any license in any health care field has been disciplined, suspended, revoked, or denied.

 - Report any felony convictions.